CPAN-Security/security.metacpan.org/docs/charter.md

 ### Joining the _CPANSec_

 The _CPANSec_ forum itself is moderated and for invited volunteers.
-To join it, please reach out to our mailing list, or our IRC chat for an informal conversation. (**FIXME**).
+To join, please reach out through one of our [public contact points](#public-contact-points).

 ### Projects